aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/aspose-slides-java-enhance-presentations/_index.md

 ## Setting Up Aspose.Slides for Java

+`Presentation` is Aspose.Slides' core class that represents a PowerPoint file in memory and provides access to slides, shapes, and tables.
 To start using Aspose.Slides, follow these steps:

 1. **Install the Library**: Use Maven or Gradle to manage dependencies, or download it directly from [Aspose.Slides for Java releases](https://releases.aspose.com/slides/java/).